-instead of carrying out an investigation or issuing directions (but without prejudice to the Commission's ability to do so), the Commission may accept a written voluntary undertaking from the organisation or person concerned53.
+instead of carrying out an investigation or issuing directions (but without prejudice to the Commission's ability to do so), the Commission may accept a written voluntary undertaking from the organisation or person concerned51.

-- 25.2 Depending on the circumstances, the voluntary undertaking may include (without limitation): - 25.2.1 an undertaking to take specified action within a specified time (for example, for the organisation to improve its cyber-defences and/or carry out penetration testing on its electronic databases); - 25.2.2 an undertaking to refrain from taking any action (for example, for the organisation to stop using personal data collected without consent); and/or - 25.2.3 an undertaking to publicise the voluntary undertaking. - 25.3 The voluntary undertaking process is intended to allow organisations with good accountability practices and an effective remediation plan to be given a window of opportunity to implement their remediation plans. - 25.4 The provision of a voluntary undertaking by a person or organisation is subject to the Commission's acceptance.
-For example, the Commission may not accept a voluntary undertaking in circumstances including but not limited to where the person or organisation's non-compliance with the PDPA is wilful or egregious. - 25.5 Where an organisation or person fails to comply with any undertaking in a voluntary undertaking, the Commission may give the organisation or person any direction54 that the Commission thinks fit in the circumstances to ensure the compliance of the organisation or person with that undertaking.55
+- 25.2 Depending on the circumstances, the voluntary undertaking may include (without limitation): - 25.2.1 an undertaking to take specified action within a specified time (for example, for the organisation to improve its cyber-defences and/or carry out penetration testing on its electronic databases); - 25.2.2 an undertaking to refrain from taking any action (for example, for the organisation to stop using personal data collected without consent); and/or - 25.2.3 an undertaking to publicise the voluntary undertaking. - 25.3 Generally, the voluntary undertaking process is intended to allow organisations with good accountability practices and an effective remediation plan to be given a window of opportunity to implement their remediation plans.
+In appropriate cases, organisations may undertake to improve their data protection practices. - 25.4 The provision of a voluntary undertaking by a person or organisation is subject to the Commission's acceptance.
+For example, the Commission may not accept a voluntary undertaking in circumstances including but not limited to where the person or organisation's non-compliance with the PDPA is wilful or egregious. - 25.5 Where an organisation or person fails to comply with any undertaking in a voluntary undertaking, the Commission may give the organisation or person any direction52 that the Commission thinks fit in the circumstances to ensure the compliance of the organisation or person with that undertaking.

-53 See Section 48L(1) the PDPA.
+51 See PDPA, section 48L(1).

-54 Section 48K(1), (3), (4), (5), (6), and (7) of the PDPA applies to such direction as if the direction were given under section 48I.
+52 Section 48K(1), (3), (4), (5), (6), and (7) of the PDPA applies to such direction as if the direction were given under section 48I.